Quansight-Labs/free-threaded-compatibility/docs/porting-extensions.md

 atomics yet, but it is possible to enable experimental support for atomics using the `/experimental:c11atomics` compiler flag in recent versions.

+We also strongly recommend testing code that makes use of atomics under [Thread Sanitizer](thread_sanitizer.md) on more than one CPU architecture, particularly CPU architectures that support weak ordering, like ARM CPUs.
+Certain kinds of thread safety issues can only happen on ARM CPUs due to slightly different memory semantics.
+Thread Sanitizer also has runtime options that can help determine whether a bug is happening due to incorrect use of atomic operations.

-For a worked example of how to enable this in a real-world project, see [PR
+For a worked example of how to enable atomics in a real-world project, see [PR
 #2020](https://github.com/nedbat/coveragepy/pull/2020/files) in the
 `coveragepy` project, which enabled a lock-free boolean using atomic operations.